VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 # No downtime migration

+_"Preparation, I have often said, is rightly two-thirds of any venture."
+Amelia Earhart_

 The team planned to have a no downtime migration from the V2 to the V3 release in Windows Azure.
 To achieve this, the migration process uses an ad hoc processor running in a Windows Azure worker role to perform many of the migration steps.